Dayouri/dotfiles/yy/doc/GitCheatSheet.md

 # Add a new remote at [url] with the given local name
 git remote add [localname] [url]

-# Download all changes from a remote, but don‘t integrate into them locally
+# Get all changes from a remote, but don‘t integrate into them locally
 git fetch [remote]

-# Download all remote changes and merge them locally
+# Fetch and merge [remote-branch] into the branch you're on
-git pull [remote] [branch]
+git pull [remote] [remote-branch]

 # Publish local changes to a remote
 git push [remote] [branch]